 Meanwhile, the First World War and the Bolshevik Revolution caused chaos in Russia.
 Gurdjieff then retreated south, staying at Essentuki, a town adjoining the Caucasus.
-In August 1918, he made a carefully planned departure, in the face of the civil war that had arisen.
-On the pretext of an archaeological field study, he led a party of his followers (but not including Ouspensky) across the Caucasus in very dangerous conditions.
+In August 1918, he made a carefully planned departure, in the face of civil war.
+On the pretext of an archaeological field study, he led a party of his followers (without Ouspensky) across the Caucasus in very dangerous conditions.
 They reached the port of Sochi, where a number of them defected.
 Gurdjieff and five companions moved on to reach the safety of Tbilisi (Tiflis) in Georgia.

 Gurdjieff now created his Institute for the Harmonious Development of Man.
-He had commenced to choreograph the “sacred dances,” an activity said to be “based on movements and gestures which had been handed down by tradition and paintings in Thibetan [sic] monasteries where he had been” (quote from Carl Bechofer-Roberts, Journey Through Georgia).
+He had commenced to choreograph the “sacred dances,” an activity said to be “based on movements and gestures which had been handed down by tradition and paintings in Thibetan [sic] monasteries where he had been” (quote from C. E. Bechofer Roberts, Journey Through Georgia).

 Further political unrest caused Gurdjieff to move to Constantinople (Istanbul) in 1920.
 That city was flooded with Russian refugees at this period.
 A temporary reconcilement occurred between Gurdjieff and Ouspensky, who had gained his own group of Russian students.
 Together, they made several visits to the Mevlevi dervishes.
 However, they departed in different directions.
 Gurdjieff went to Germany, where his plans met with obstruction.
 Ouspensky moved to England, where he commenced a successful role as a lecturer on the “Work,” as Gurdjieff themes became known.

-Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the latter gave a talk in London in February 1922.
+Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the latter gave a talk at London in February 1922.
 Gurdjieff spoke in Russian, via an interpreter, to sixty British intellectuals, including Alfred R. Orage, who proved very enthusiastic.
-Orage accepted Gurdjieff as his teacher from then on; he was editor of the London weekly review New Age, an influential organ of literary and political interest.
+Orage accepted Gurdjieff as his teacher from then on; he was editor of the London weekly review The New Age, an influential organ of literary and political interest.
 Both Orage and his teacher have been described as black sheep philosophers.